Complimentary Dental Implants Consultations

 How much do dental implants cost?

-Dental implants typically cost more than other methods of tooth replacement and most insurance carriers will cover less than 10% of the total cost.
-Complete implant treatment can range from $4,000 to $40,000 depending on many individual factors of the tooth restoration including the number of missing teeth, the location of the missing teeth, and availability of bone.
-The increased cost is due to the surgical and prosthetic options that require in-depth planning, specialized training, and proper dental equipment.
+Dental implants typically cost more than other methods of tooth replacement and most insurance carriers will cover some of the costs.
+Complete implant treatment can range widely depending on many individual factors such as location and number of missing teeth, and availability of bone.
+Our office provides both surgical and restorative implant solutions.
 When considering how long dental implants last for, dental implants often present the most cost efficient option for a patient in the long run.